harleytml/tsos-nucleus/README.md

 ## Configuring

-In the `cfg` directory, some json config files exist.
+In the `config` directory, some json config files exist.
 I plan to make them control the entire build process of TS/OS.

 ## Developing